justliam42/MSOE-notes/Classes/CPE 1500/Weeks 9, 10, 11 - Synchronous finite state machines, alternate state machine encodings.md

 - A departure from this state is represented by a graph arc (representing the clock)
 - Like a flow chart or something
 **State Table**
--  Outputs get both the next state data and the output
+-  Outputs get both the next-state D and the output
--
+- Inputs are state
+**Truth Table**
+- Based on number of input states, calculate ho